California baker creates life-sized Han Solo out of bread

 The two worked at night, after the day’s business was done.
 The lovingly crafted details show Han Solo’s anguished face and his hands straining to reach out.

-“Mom made me leave it because I was obsessing over the lips,” Hanalee Pervan told the New York Times.
+“Mom made me leave it because I was obsessing over the lips,” Hannalee Pervan told the New York Times.
 “She was like, ‘You need to walk away.’”

 Creating Pan Solo was particularly meaningful, she told the paper, because she contracted COVID-19 in January 2021 and lost much of her senses of smell and taste.

-Note: This story was first published on Oct.
-15, 2022.
-It was updated on Oct.
-16, 2022 to correct the spelling of baker Hannalee Pervan’s first name.